 Already heavily entwined with alcohol throughout high school, he graduated college and immediately plunged into a materialistic lifestyle.
 After starting as a runner on the floor of the Chicago Board Options Exchange (CBOE), the work week’s adrenaline rush was as pleasurable as the weekend alcohol binges.
 By his thirties, he had everything he wanted–except freedom.
 After hitting bottom, he rebuilt…first himself, and then his life.

 That process of reconstruction took him down a very different road.
 David earned a Masters of Addiction Studies degree and received Addiction Counseling licensing in Wisconsin, Illinois, and Minnesota.
 He was also granted the certification of Master Addiction Counselor (MAC) by NAADAC (National Association for Alcoholism and Drug Abuse Counselors).
-Today, he is an independent addiction consultant, where he engages and empowers others as they struggle with their own or a loved one’s substance use disorders and mental illnesses, and the issues particular to lifelong recovery.
-He hopes Relinquishment and Addiction: What Trauma Has to Do With It and Parallel Universes: The Story of Rebirth will open new channels for discussions about how to assist the under-served populations of those with developmental interruptions – traumatized individuals, adoptees, orphans, fostered persons, relinquished individuals, alcoholics, addicts, and their families and colleagues.
+Today, he is an independent addiction and separation consultant, where he engages and empowers others as they struggle with their own or a loved one’s substance use concerns, chronic stress, separation experiences, and mental health challenges, and the issues particular to lifelong wellness.
+He hopes Relinquishment and Addiction: What Trauma Has to Do With It and Parallel Universes: The Story of Rebirth will open new channels for discussions about how to assist the under-served populations of those with developmental interruptions – separated individuals, adoptees, orphans, fostered persons, relinquished individuals, alcoholics, addicts, and their families and colleagues.